mengiefen/go3/docs/next_day_tasks_reminder.md

    - Review and test the full authentication flow once more
    - Verify MailCatcher is working correctly
-   - Add CAPTCHA support for sign-in/sign-up forms
+   - ⏳ Add CAPTCHA support for sign-in/sign-up forms - AWAITING CONFIRMATION

 2. **User Management**